 At each meeting of the Inter-American Board of Agriculture (IABA), the spirit of collaboration that led to the creation of, and still motivates, our Institute is reaffirmed.
 At its most recent meeting, held in October 2009 in Jamaica, the IABA approved a Strategic Framework for IICA's actions.
-It also instructed the new Director General to present a proposed Strategic Plan for 2010-2020 based on that Framework.
+It also instructed the new Director General to present a proposed Strategic Plan for 2010-2020 based on that Framework, and that both documents should be used as a basis for preparing the 2010-2014 Medium-Term Plan.